SamueleFacenda/3dont/README.md

 - [ ] use oxrdflib in rdflib as query engine
 - [ ] embed virtuoso in the application
 - [ ] fix OpenGL
+- [ ] move from QTcpServer to QLocalServer

 ## License